Israel Fire and Rescue Services: History

 Another company was formed in Tel Aviv in 1925 following a flood in the Brenner neighbourhood, and was based in the first dedicated fire station in the country, a shed near the police station.
 Throughout the following years, more firefighting companies and fire stations were established throughout the Yishuv.
 By Israeli independence in 1948 there were fire stations in most Jewish settlements; Petah Tikva, Jerusalem, Haifa, Hadera, Rehovot, Nahariya, Bnei Brak, Ramat Gan, Givatayim, Afula, Herzliya, Kfar Saba, Holon, Netanya and Rishon LeZion.

 After Israeli independence, fire stations were built in several other cities, including Acre and Beersheba, at Lod Airport, the oil refineries in Haifa and at the Port of Haifa and Port of Ashdod.

 The Firefighting Services Law was passed in 1959 and took effect in 1960.
 It established a fully professional firefighting force, as until then, firefighters had previously been volunteers.

 Israel Fire and Rescue Services operates 5 fire stations in Jerusalem.
 The main station is in Givat Mordechai, with branches in Romema, Wadi al-Joz, Givat Ram and Neve Ya'akov.

 After the 2010 Mount Carmel forest fire, Israel's fire and rescue services have been transformed and upgraded from a municipal-based structure into a national force.
 The Israeli government nationalized the Fire and Rescue Services.
 Until then, the fire services had been operated by local authorities, which billed citizens for their services.
 Following the reform, the state finances the service as part of the government budget.
 It was announced that the reform would streamline efficiency and upgrade services.
 As a result of the reform, the fire service purchased dozens of new fire engines and new equipment, and an eight-aircraft strong firefighting squadron (expected to grow to 14) was established.
-All firefighters and rescue personnel became government employees under the Ministry Of Public Security.
+All firefighters and rescue personnel became government employees under the Ministry of National Security.

-The reform is described on the National Firefighting Authority's homepage as follows:

-The Fire Reform – Creating a National Fire Authority

-On July 25, 2012, the Knesset approved a law establishing a National Fire Authority.
-The law entails dismantling the local fire authorities and creating 7 districts under the control of the Fire Commission, within the Ministry of Public Security.